Contractor Management 20 min

 to clipboard

 Your intent matters, of course.
-Many countries levy heavy penalties against companies found breaking the law intentionally.
+Many countries levy heavy penalties against companies that break the law intentionally.
 If you want to stay compliant, though, you have to follow through on your good intentions.

 A guide to employee and independent contractor misclassification